RachelCh634/Security-Events-RAG-Chatbot/README.md

 * Using `sentence-transformers/all-MiniLM-L6-v2`.
 * **Reason:** Lightweight, fast, and produces high-quality embeddings suitable for semantic search on moderate-sized datasets.

- 3. LLM Approach

-* By default, the system uses OpenAI API for natural language generation.
-* **Reason:** Provides high-quality responses without needing heavy local models.
-* **Optional:** Can be replaced with a local LLM for offline usage or environments without internet.
 ### 3. LLM Approach

 * By default, the system uses OpenRouter as the LLM gateway, with the model qwen/qwen-2.5-72b-instruct configured as the primary model.
 * **Reason:** This allows flexible access to multiple high-quality models without vendor lock-in, while keeping latency and cost efficient.
 * **Optional:** You can switch to OpenAI models or any other provider supported by OpenRouter by updating the environment variables or the setup.py configuration.

 ---

 ## Notes